Dolphin Plank Pose - Makara Adho Mukha Svanasana

 Step 5

-Your body should few inches off the ground in a parallel line from your feet to shoulders.
+Ensure that your body is a few inches off the ground, maintaining a parallel line from your feet to shoulders.

 Step 6